Clinical Conditions

 Progressive retinal atrophy (PRA)

-These are inherited disorders which cause degerative changes to the retina and result in a slow onset loss of vision.
+These are inherited disorders which affect the retina and result in slow onset loss of vision.
 The condition is outlined in the factsheet.

 Sudden acquired retinal degeneration (SARD)